-Good use of your own body weight and learning to use the half-halt properly will add to the effectiveness of your transition work.
+Good use of your own body weight and learning to use the half-halt properly will add to the effectiveness of transition work in your dressage training.

 Achieve the same effect for a lighter canter through walk to canter transitions.

 To achieve the direct transition, place your horse in the inside position; that is the shoulder very slightly to the inside.

 Ensure he is not leaning to the inside and he is off your inside leg, then signal the canter with your outside leg.

 If your inside leg is weak or non existent use a long dressage whip to tell your horse what you want from him.

 The same can apply to the outisde leg.

 Transitions for Lightness & Using Your Weight :